Articles on basic care and considerations for new or prospective owners.

 7) Side labels: These aren't pictured because you can't see the sides, but...
 Even though it's obvious from the shape of it, labels on at least 2 sides saying "Live animal" are required.
 Make sure the arrows point up.

-Once all these things are ready, your little traveler (or travelers) are ready to settle in!
-When you book your hedgie's flight, make sure to find out where you will check in your hedgie.
-Sometimes it's at the ticket counter, sometimes at the baggage counter, and sometimes at the cargo facility.
+Once all these things are ready, your little traveler is ready to settle in!
+When you book your flight, make sure to find out where you will check in your hedgehog.
+Sometimes it is at the ticket counter, sometimes at the baggage counter, and sometimes at the cargo facility.
 The cargo facility is usually located near but not in the terminal.
 Below is a picture of the Northwest cargo facility at Kansas City, MO.

 The next picture shows what it looks like at the counter.

-They will ask you for the health certificate, check your photo ID and have you sign that it really is your ID, and manually inspect the kennel.
+They will ask you for the health certificate, check your photo ID, and have you sign that it really is your ID.
+They will manually inspect the kennel.
 Then, you pay and they take care of your precious cargo until they are picked up at the other end!